uos-gbp/mir_robot-release/README.md

 * MiR 100
 * MiR 200
+* MiR 250
 * MiR 500

-It probably also works with the MiR250 and MiR1000.
+It probably also works with the MiR1000.
 If you can test it on one of those, please let us know if it works.

 This repo has been tested with the following MiR software versions:

 * 2.8.3.1
 * 2.13.4.1
+* 2.13.5.3

 You can try if it works with other versions, but these are the ones that are known to work.

+:warning: **Do NOT update to the upcoming version 3.0; it is very well possible that this repo will no longer work with this version!**

 Package overview